ivyharriet/ivyharriet/README.md

 - 📍 **Where?** London, England, with my partner Sarah ✨
 - :octocat: **What?** Senior Enterprise Support Manager at [GitHub](https://github.com)

 Hi!
-I'm Ivy, and I'm a Senior Enterprise Support Manager at GitHub!
-I've worked in support for mostly Linux-related stuff for about 10 years.
-I worked at Canonical, the company behind Ubuntu, for 5 years, then joined GitHub in 2017.
+I'm Ivy, and I'm a Senior Docs Content Manager at GitHub!
+I've worked for companies in the open source community for about 10 years; at Canonical, the company behind Ubuntu, for 5 years, then GitHub since 2017.
 As a manager I love finding ways to do things simply and beautifully, making my team a warm and fun environment and hiring a team that is a little different from the everyday ✨

 ## 👹 Stuff I enjoy 👹